 Guideline Finding Comment ST1 Consider the relationships that exist between the site and structure when making exterior alterations.
 Changes to one will affect the other.
-A primary goal should be to maintain a complementary relationship.
-ST2 Retain established property line patterns and street and alley widths.
-Any replatting should be consistent with original development patterns.
-ST3 Use paving materials that are compatible with adjacent sites and architectural character. + See conditions of approval.
-ST4 Restore and reuse historic paving materials for streets and sidewalks such as brick and hexagonal pavers and limestone curbing.
+A primary goal should be to maintain a ., complementary relationship. +/- See conclusions ST2 Retain established property line patterns and street and alley widths.
+Any replatting should be consistent with original development patterns. +/- Currently platted alley is unpaved and it will be paved ST3 Use paving materials that are compatible with adjacent sites and architectural character. + ST4 Restore and reuse historic paving materials for streets and sidewalks such as brick and hexagonal pavers and limestone curbing.
 Maintain original curbing whenever possible.
 The historic relationship between the road surface and edging should be preserved.
 Any replacement should use historic materials.
 If replacement with original materials is not technically or economically feasible, a substitute material may be used if it duplicates the color, texture, and visual appearance of the original.
-ST5 Maintain brick, stone, or poured concrete steps wherever present.
+NA ST5 Maintain brick, stone, or poured concrete steps wherever present.
 If replacement is required, original materials should be used.
 New construction should incorporate steps on blocks where they are a character-defining feature.
-ST6 Do not harm historic resources through road widening or underground utility repair.
+NA ST6 Do not harm historic resources through road widening or underground utility repair.
 NA ST7 Locate driveways, parking areas, and loading docks to the side and rear of properties.
-Access from alleys is preferred.
-Parking will be in the proposed carriage house off the rear alley.
-ST8 Maintain original front yard topography, including grades, slopes, elevations, and earthen berms where present.
+Access from alleys is preferred. + ST8 Maintain original front yard topography, including grades, slopes, elevations, and earthen berms where present.
 New construction should match the grade of adjacent properties.
 Do not recontour front-yard berms into stepped terraces, using railroad ties, landscape timbers, or any other historically-inappropriate material for retaining walls.
+Some topography will be changed in order to construct the building.
 ST9 Do not carry out excavations or regrading within or adjacent to a historic building, which could cause the foundation to shift or destroy significant archeological resources.
-Excavations for new carriage house are not too close to adjacent historic buildings.
-ST10 Do not install masonry walls in street-visible locations unless they are used to retain earth at changes in grade, screen service areas, or unless a historic precedent exists.
-ST11 Use materials that match existing sections of historic fencing in material, height, and detail when carrying out limited replacement projects.
-If an exact match cannot be made, a simplified design is appropriate.
-NA ST12 Use materials that match the existing character of the original when replacing retaining walls or curbing.
-If an exact match cannot be made, a simplified design is appropriate.
-NA ST13 Install only historically-compatible iron fencing under 2'-5" in height where there is demonstrable historic precedent.
-ST14 Do not install front-yard fencing where there is no historic precedent.
+NA ST10 Do not install masonry walls in street-visible locations unless they are used to retain earth at changes in grade, screen service areas, or unless a historic precedent exists.
+Retaining wall will be near the rear of the house